 Drip sets itself apart from other platforms by focusing on being the go-to email marketing platform for eCommerce merchants who want to convert visitors into customers.

 With intelligent marketing automation, it helps you have a deeper conversation with your customers.
-By helping you understand customer purchase intent and behavior, you are better able to send emails at the right time.
+By helping you understand customer purchase intent and behavior, you can better send emails at the right time.

 Price: Drip has a free 14-day trial.
 Afterward, pay $19 for up to 500 subscribers.
-For anything between 501 – 2000 subscribers, the monthly fee jumps to a reasonable $29 per month.
+After that, for anything between 501 – 2000 subscribers, the monthly fee jumps to a reasonable $29 per month.

 Moosend offers a huge library of responsive templates and layouts.
-The intuitive campaign builder allows you to drag and drop, add images, text, and social icons.
+In addition, the intuitive campaign builder allows you to drag and drop, add images, text, and social icons.

 Automate messages based on upsells, customer loyalty, and customer engagement.
 Personalize emails and build customer relationships with automation workflows and create custom opt-in forms with ease.